-This condition is now also known as Malassezia furfar folliculitis or simply Malassezia folliculitis.
-Folliculitis is an inflammation of the surface of the hair follicle on the skin of the body.
-It can occur anywhere on the skin, but it is more common on the face, neck, buttocks and thighs.
+This condition can occur anywhere on the skin, but it is more common on the face, neck, buttocks, and thighs.

-You may also find folliculitis in the beard area, known as beard folliculitis or pseudofolliculitis, and sometimes on the scalp along the frontal line of implantation with the small rash, a lot of itching like pustules (small blisters with pus on the inside).
+You may also find folliculitis in the beard area, and sometimes on the scalp along the frontal line of implantation with the small rash, a lot of itching like pustules (small blisters with pus on the inside).

 Folliculitis mainly affects the skin of younger adults.
 Folliculitis appears as small, round and slightly elevated pimples filled with pus or pustules that form around the hair follicles, which lie in the center of each lesion.

 The affected areas usually cause mild discomfort and infected lesions.
-The itching is common and the discomfort is often greater.
+The itching is something typical of this condition, as well as a remarkable ache.

-A number of related species of yeast from the genus Malassezia are now believed to cause the disease.
-It usually affects people with oily skin, and is particularly common on adolescents and young adults.
+Some related species of yeast from the genus Malassezia are now believed to cause the disease.
+It usually affects people with oily skin and is particularly prevalent in adolescents and young adults.

-The disease is also associated with the use of some steroid treatments.
-It also tends to be worse when using tight clothing and sweating.
+The disease is also related to the use of some steroid treatments.
+It tends to be worse when using tight clothing and sweating.

 Folliculitis can occur in patients exposed to water sources that are contaminated by that organism.

-• Yeast: Pityrosporum ovale is the most common yeast to cause folliculitis.
-It is an infection similar to acne that is known as folliculitus pityrosporum.
+- Yeast: Pityrosporum ovale is the most common yeast to cause folliculitis.
+It is an infection similar to acne that is known as folliculitis pityrosporum.

 Symptoms of Folliculitis

 Some patients may suffer from both.
-Patients may also suffer from dandruff and seborrheic dermatitis, which have also been linked to Malassezia species.
+Patients may also suffer from dandruff and seborrheic dermatitis, which are probably related to Malassezia species.

 - Ketoconazole (Nizoral) is a possible treatment for this disease.
-Ketoconazole is a synthetic anti-fungal agent, active against yeast species.
-Oral ketoconazole is usually considered the most active form, although a skin cream can also be used.
-Side effects from oral ketoconazole include nausea, diarrhea, and liver toxicity.
+Ketoconazole is a synthetic antifungal agent, active against yeast species.

 - Itraconazole (Sporanox) is another synthetic anti-fungal agent, usually taken orally.
 It is not suitable for those with heart problems.